folbo/G1ANT.Docs/g1ant-language/practical-robot/01-excel-automation.md

 ♥datafile1 = ‴♥environment⟦USERPROFILE⟧\Documents\Data\data.xlsx‴
 ```

 You have the path to your first Excel file specified in a variable.
 The second Excel file will be named *data2.xlsx*.
-Even if it doesn't exist at the moment, you can already set its future path in a new variable `♥datafile2`:
+Even if it doesn&apos;t exist at the moment, you can already set its future path in a new variable `♥datafile2`:

 ```G1ANT
 ♥datafile2 = ♥environment⟦USERPROFILE⟧\Documents\Data\data2.xlsx